noamshamir/Chopsticks-Minimax/README.md

 # Chopsticks Minimax

 Welcome to the **Chopsticks** game!
-This project implements a console-based version of the finger-counting children's game "aChopsticks."
+This project implements a console-based version of the finger-counting children's game "Chopsticks."
 In this game, players take turns using their fingers to “attack” each other's hands, aiming to eliminate the opponent by strategically transferring finger counts.

 ## Table of Contents